Get Ahead of the Problem

 - Implement the six key principles of trauma-informed approaches throughout your organization.

 - Include the subject of substance-use disorder in your programs.

-- Host a faith-based recovery or support program such as The Landing, Teen Challenge USA, or similar programs for young people.
+- Host faith-based recovery support programs, such as The Landing or Teen Challenge USA.

-- Create a place on your website with resources, such as:
+- Create a place on your website, in your newsletters or on your social media pages that links to helpful resources, such as: